 SVDS’s teen class features various guest presenters.
 A local physics teacher uses crash carts to show the effects of speed and mass and to explain why certain maneuvers like early braking matter.
 A veteran long-distance bicyclist tells what it’s like on the road and quizzes students on the surprising rules cars and bikes must observe.
 A former state liquor control investigator talks about the effects of alcohol and marijuana on driving.
 A Windham County sheriff explains what to do and not to do in a traffic stop, and has students examine a number of controversial encounters before conducting a mock stop in the Grad Center parking lot.

 Dave in summer 2017 updated a lesson on the Exit 3 roundabout, the only multilane roundabout in the state: Students examined the Vermont DMV Driver’s Manual and videos by experts including VTrans on roundabout protocol, including how to exit from the inside lane.
 Students did the research on their smartphones and the exercise culminated in letters to either the DMV commissioner or a VTrans engineer featured in one of the videos.
 The students’ message?
 Please get your act together on the proper way to exit!
 VTrans repainted roundabout markings in mid-November 2017, effectively turning it into a rotary.
 This means drivers taking the first exit must use the outside lane, with all others using the inside lane.
-Interestingly, yield rules are the same.
-Despite new signage and bright orange electronic warnings of a changed traffic pattern, some drivers continue to use the outside lane to go straight.
-This can be pretty alarming when vehicles appear in the striped no-go zone (called a gore) to the left on entry and to the right before exiting.
+Despite new signage and road markings, some drivers continue to use the outside lane to go straight, violating the new no-go zone as they prepare to exit.
+We’ll discuss how to handle this in classes and private lessons.

 Dave is fully insured; he and SVDS are licensed with the Vt.
 DMV.
 Dave uses a Subaru Impreza sedan with a passenger-side brake and automatic transmission for all instruction.
-His favorite teaching moment occurred when students took the inside lane of the Exit 3 roundabout for the first time and marveled on exiting that it was nowhere near as bad as they expected, even when they had to go around again.
-Rotarizing the roundabout (see above) should be a big relief for Dave and his students, once drivers figure the thing out.
+His favorite teaching moment occurs when students take the inside lane of the Exit 3 roundabout for the first time and marvel on exiting that it’s nowhere near as bad as expected, even when they have to go around again.
+Rotarizing the roundabout (see above) should be a big relief once drivers figure the thing out.